RedaMastouri/Splunk_Core_certified_Power_User/Module_01_Introduction/ReadMe.md

 - 1. 4.
 Tells the Story: Insight to security intelligence, business operations, identities and assets, etc.

 ## How will we be using it?
 - 1. 1.
-Craft searches: Learn how to SPL
+Craft searches: Learn how to SPL (Search Processing Language)
+> Learn more about SPL in this [link](https://www.tutorialspoint.com/splunk/splunk_search_language.htm)
 - 1. 2.
 Network Traffic Analysis: Review alerts, create signatures, build searches to check for traffic patterns, query for indicators
 - 1. 3.
 Visualize our Data: Build dashboards, create graphs, pie charts, display geographical information, generate reports, timeline analysis